Anderson0xFF/lunar/README.md

 Since we know exactly that the value passed was of type int, we forcefully unwrap the value.
 But attention, in a real scenario you should implement a safe way to solve this, and not forcing the unwrap using ``unwrap()``.

+Finally we call the context function and put the result inside it.
+The result is stored inside a LunarValue to ensure the safety of the returned value.

+You must use a LuaValue based on the return type.
+There is LunarValue of several LUA types.

 ## License

 This project is licensed under the [MIT License](LICENSE)